juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ### Define in PV (deprecated)

-Since CSI Driver v0.25.1, cache directory is supported in ConfigMap as well, please refer to the previous section to manage all PV settings in a centralized place, and eschew below practice.
+Since CSI Driver v0.25.1, cache directories are supported in ConfigMap.
+Please refer to the previous section to manage all PV settings in a centralized place.
+The following practice of defining cache directories in PVs is deprecated.

 Static provisioning: